kubernetes/community/contributors/design-proposals/initial-resources.md

 ## Motivation

-Since we want to make Kubernetes as simple as possible for its users we don’t want to require setting [Resources](../design/resource-qos.md) for container by its owner.
+Since we want to make Kubernetes as simple as possible for its users we don't want to require setting [Resources](../design/resource-qos.md) for container by its owner.
 On the other hand having Resources filled is critical for scheduling decisions.
 Current solution to set up Resources to hardcoded value has obvious drawbacks.
 We need to implement a component which will set initial Resources to a reasonable value.